UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 ## Quantitative Research Question: Does the use of autonomous systems have positive effects on military capabilities?

-### Hypothesis 1: Unmanned Systems can be operated autonomously with the same Reliability as Human-operated once in a military scenario.
+### Hypothesis 1: Unmanned Systems can be operated autonomously with the same reliability as human-operated once in a virtual military scenario.

 ### Hypothesis 2: By using autonomous systems, military missions can be conducted with less human personnel.